Mrs. Lail's 1st Grade

 Welcome to Mrs. Lail's 1st grade classroom.

 My name is Rebecca Lail.
 I am pleased to welcome you and your child to my first grade class.
 I am excited that we will be spending the year together and getting to know each other.
-I have been teaching for the past nineteen years.
+I have been teaching for the past twenty years.
 I taught for three years at Milan Elementary, where I was the coordinator for the gifted and talented program.
 For the past sixteen years, I have been teaching at Bright Elementary.
 I have taught 1st, 2nd, 3rd, 4th, and 5th grade.
 This experience has given me a great perspective on where the students are coming from and where they need to be when they complete a grade level.

 I am looking forward to working with you and your child this school year.
 A new school year is always exciting and full of promise.
 The first grade, like any new school year, is full of unique challenges.
 The boys and girls are required to become much more independent than they were in Kindergarten.
 They are learning to read, and begin computation skills.